 Perhaps it could be filling up on pain pills every week.

 Maybe it could be having a body that is weak both physically and mentally.

-Father Time is undefeated.
-No matter if you are super fit or unfit your time will come.
+Now look, Father Time is undefeated.
+It doesn’t matter if you are super fit or unfit your time will come.